suryanshshukla10/CIS-PA3/README.md

 Type the following command in terminal to run the program

 > python3 pa3.py

+To get the output of unknown data files run -
+>python3 pa3_unknown.py

+Remember - for unknown files we have to run individual files for generating the output.
+Just uncomment the file name.

 # Output

 The output file is saved in outputs folder.